KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Profiled access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As for any other analytical document, Knowage provides filtered access to data via its behavioural model.
+As for any other analytical document, Knowage provides filtered access to data through the behavioural model.
 The behavioural model is a very important concept in Knowage.
 For a full understanding of its meaning and functionalities, please refer to *Data security and access management* section.

 Knowage offers the possibility to regulate data visibility based on user profiles.
 Data visibility can be profiled at the level of the OLAP cube, namely the cube itself is filtered and all queries over that cube share the same data visibility criteria.